-In the first quarter of fiscal 2011 a milestone was achieved associated with the July 2007 acquisition of SurModics Pharma and \$0.8 million of additional purchase price was recorded as an increase to goodwill.
-There have been no substantial changes in operating results for SurModics Pharma in fiscal 2011 and as such the Company concluded the goodwill associated with the milestone payment was fully impaired as well and a \$0.8 million non-cash goodwill impairment charge was recognized in the first quarter of fiscal 2011.
+In the first quarter of fiscal 2011, two milestones were achieved associated with the July 2007 acquisition of SurModics Pharma and \$5.7 million of additional purchase price was recorded as an increase to goodwill.
+There have been no substantial changes in operating results for SurModics Pharma in fiscal 2011 and as such the Company concluded the goodwill associated with these milestone events was fully impaired as well and a \$5.7 million non-cash goodwill impairment charge was recognized in the first quarter of fiscal 2011.